 Our proteomic analysis between ACL control and exercise group samples demonstrated an increase in mainly cellular proteins such as tubulins, ribosomal and heat shock proteins.
 We also found actins to be abundant in ACL exercise group which were then validated through western blot analysis.
 Actin participates in many cellular processes such as muscle contraction, cell motility, division, cytokinesis and signalling, where many of these processes are mediated by extensive and intimate interactions of actin with cellular membranes [53, 54].
 In tendon, the disruption of actin cytoskeleton has been found to decrease tissue elastic modulus during development [55].
 Therefore, the increased actin protein found in our study in ACLs following exercise could contribute to the improved tissue mechanical properties.
 Whilst the majority of abundant proteins were cellular associated, several matrisomal collagens, proteoglycan and glycoprotein proteins such as collagen type IX, XIV and XVIII, lumican, asporin, periostin, thombrospondin-3 and TGFβ were also upregulated in ACL exercise group.
-The exact role and mechanism of these matrisomal proteins is not known after exercise, but the presence of collagen type IX may indicate a chondrocytic phenotype of ACL.
-This corresponds with another study in mouse Achilles tendon where intense exercise resulted in cartilaginous changes [56].
+The exact role and mechanism of these matrisomal proteins is not known after exercise, but the presence of collagen type IX may indicate a chondrocytic phenotype of ACL and corresponds with another study in mouse Achilles tendon where intense exercise resulted in cartilaginous changes [56].
 The upregulation of TGFβ found in this study could indicate local release in the ACL tissue and agrees with previous tendon exercise studies where elevations of TGFβ have been demonstrated in response to exercise [25, 57].
 In tendon, mechanical loading following exercise has been shown to release active TGFβ, which has been demonstrated to regulate ECM protein expression such as collagen type I [25], proteoglycans [58], and also microRNA molecules with known roles in cell proliferation and extracellular matrix synthesis [59].
 The upregulation of TGFβ in the ACL exercise group may be associated with regulation of ECM proteins and is likely to stimulate many anabolic pathways that control exercise-mediate ACL adaption.
+Sentence on periostin wrt acl inury??
+Paper in grant

 Periostin is a